-The following selection of text was cut from an early draft of Chapter 3, “Holy Wars in Defense of the Sacred,” in the forthcoming book (expected March 2021) Sacred Violence: Holy War in World History.
+The following selection of text was cut from an early draft of Chapter 3, “Holy Wars in Defense of the Sacred,” in the forthcoming book (expected March 2021) Sanctified Violence: Holy War in World History.
 Rather than discarding it, the authors, Alfred J. Andrea, emeritus professor of history at the University of Vermont, and Andrew Holt, professor of history at Florida State College at Jacksonville, wanted to make it available here.
 The book, aimed primarily at a student readership, explores the various types of wars waged in the name of religion that have occurred around the world over the past 5,000 years.
 It will be offered by Hackett Publishing as part of their Critical Themes in World History Series.
 Please see more information about the project below.

 Joan of Arc, Divinely Inspired Defender of France

 The Hundred Years’ War (1337-1453), which devastated the French countryside and its people and almost bankrupted England, began as a purely secular affair, fought over political and dynastic ambitions.
 It took a teenaged peasant woman from the obscure village of Domrémy in eastern France to raise the defense of France to the level of a divinely approved holy war.